Great Lakes Fusion expanding in Shiawassee County, adding 40 jobs

 “Our family of companies has called Shiawassee County home since its inception,” said Great Lakes Family of Companies Business Development Manager Joe Libby.

 The Shiawassee Economic Development Partnership will assist the company with finding candidates for the new jobs.
-Applications can be filed on the Great Lakes Fusion website.
+Applications can be filed on

 “The Great Lakes team is making a major investment in their business and property in Vernon Township, and we are grateful for their commitment to our community,” said Shiawassee Economic Development Partnership President and CEO Justin Horvath.